Bahareh Hedayat: Arrests and imprisonment

 She was arrested on July 9, 2007, and on August 9, 2007, but released on bail.
 She was again arrested and released in 2008 and in 2010 was sentenced to nine and a half years imprisonment for anti-state propaganda.

 Hedayat was arrested for her participation in a peaceful gathering to condemn the downing of the Ukraine International Airlines Flight 752 by Iran's Revolutionary Guards (IRGC) in January 2020 and has been sentenced to four years and eight months in prison.

 On 10 February 2020, Bahareh was arrested by Tehran University security police.
 She was later taken to Qarchak prison.
 There she started a hunger strike.

 Hedayat was again arrested by security forces in Tehran on Monday, October 11, 2022, amid the Mahsa Amini protests.
 After eight days of detention, in a phone call, she informed her family that she was in ward 209 of Evin prison and did not know the reason for her arrest, nor the charges against her.

+She started a hunger strike on August 31, 2023.